grensen/k-means/README.md

   <img src="https://github.com/grensen/k-means/blob/main/figures/k-means_demo_02.png?raw=true">
 </p>

-With more examples, the picture becomes increasingly solid and all test settings ultimately lead to the same result.
+With more examples, the picture becomes increasingly solid and all test settings lead to almost the same result.
 This is a pretty good sign to start the big tests, hoping that with even more images and less aggressive settings, fast and good results can be expected.

 ## K = 2